Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Background and Motivation

 As demonstrated in profiling, rasterization is the most time-consuming component in 3DGS.
-Within the rasterization pipeline, $\alpha$-blending is the most MAC-intensive process, involving cascaded matrix-vector multiplications.
+Within the rasterization pipeline, $\alpha$-computation is the most MAC-intensive process, involving cascaded matrix-vector multiplications.
 The formula expansion for $\alpha$ computing is shown in \figref{fig:redundancy} (top), where $\mu_{i}^{x}$ and $\mu_{i}^{y}$ denote the center of the $i$-th Gaussian, $x$ and $y$ denote the coordinates of a pixel.
 The conic matrix ($\Sigma^{-1}$), which is defined as the inverse of 2D Gaussian's covariance matrix, is parameterized by $a_i$, $b_i$, and $c_i$.
 According to the formulation, it requires $8$ multiplications (MUL), $4$ additions (ADD), and $1$ exponential operation (EXP).
 Conventionally, prior work ~\cite{lee2024gscore} designs a PE array for rasterization, where the computation for each pixel is mapped to one PE.
-In these designs, the PE structure reflects the theoretical MAC count derived from the $\alpha$ computation formulation, as shown in~\figref{fig:redundancy} (bottom), with registers omitted for simplicity.
+In these designs, the PE structure reflects the theoretical MAC count derived from the $\alpha$ computation formulation, as shown in ~\figref{fig:redundancy} (bottom), with registers omitted for simplicity.

-To illustrate the source of redundancy, we categorize the exponent in the $\alpha$ computation into three components: \textit{(i)} the X-axis quadratic term, representing the squared distance between the pixel and the Gaussian center along the X-axis; \textit{(ii)} the Y-axis quadratic term, representing the squared distance along the Y-axis; and \textit{(iii)} the cross term, capturing the interaction between the X and Y coordinates.
-As shown in \figref{fig:redundancy} (right), these terms exhibit spatial redundancy: for any row of pixels, the Y-axis quadratic terms are constant across PEs, and for any column, the X-axis quadratic terms are shared.
-This analysis reveals that significant redundant computation exists in both the X- and Y-axis quadratic terms.
-However, conventional PE designs compute these terms repeatedly for each pixel, failing to exploit the redundency for computational savings.
+To illustrate the source of redundancy, we decompose the exponent in the $\alpha$ computation into three components, as shown in \figref{fig:redundancy} (top): \textit{(i)} the X-axis quadratic term, representing the squared distance between the pixel and the Gaussian center along the X-axis; \textit{(ii)} the Y-axis quadratic term, representing the squared distance along the Y-axis; and \textit{(iii)} the cross term, capturing the interaction between the X and Y coordinates.
+When mapping pixel computations onto the PEs of the rasterization array (\figref{fig:redundancy}, bottom), clear spatial redundancy emerges: within any row of pixels, the Y-axis quadratic terms remain identical across PEs, while within any column, the X-axis quadratic terms are shared.
+This analysis highlights substantial redundancy in both the X- and Y-axis quadratic terms.
+Yet conventional PE designs recompute these terms independently for every pixel, missing the opportunity to exploit this redundancy for computational savings, as illustrated in \figref{fig:redundancy} (bottom right).